 - In a 6- to 8-quart pan, combine 1 gallon water with 1/4 cup of the salt, the cayenne, peppercorns, lemon, garlic, bay leaves and onion.
 Bring to a boil and then simmer for 15 minutes.

 - Add the shrimp and cook until they’re pink and just barely opaque through the center, about three minutes.
 Pull the shrimp from the boil and put them in a large bowl.

 - Cover with ice and then add 2 cups of the boil liquid to the iced shrimp.
 Soak for five minutes.
 Add the remaining salt.
 When the shrimp are well chilled, drain.

 - Before serving, dip each shrimp in the remoulade sauce to coat and arrange on a bed of the lettuce.

 When buying shrimp and other types of seafood, ensure that it’s wild-caught and responsibly harvested.
 If you don’t, you may be at risk for serious health problems.
 Over 90 percent of shrimp sold today comes from industrial shrimp farms, which are essentially concentrated animal feeding operations (CAFOs) on water, that operate in countries where regulations aren’t strictly implemented.
 For more tips in buying high-quality seafood, read this article “U.S. Seafood Consumption Is Up, but Many Are Still Making Unhealthy Purchasing Choices.”

-On a final note, remember that the remoulade recipes above aren’t the only versions of this sauce you can make.
-Don’t be afraid to get a little creative — if you or your loved ones have certain preferences, keep these in mind the next time you make remoulade.
-Who knows, if you substitute some of the traditional ingredients, you may come up with a recipe that’s uniquely yours.11
+On a final note, remember that the remoulade recipes above aren’t the only versions of this sauce you can make.13 If you or your loved ones have certain preferences, keep these in mind the next time you make remoulade.
+Who knows, if you substitute some of the traditional ingredients,14 you may come up with a recipe that’s uniquely yours.